Kumaken/movie-chatbot/README.md

 EX: Tell me about Doraemon, Give me info on Avengers, I wanna know about Star Wars.

 ## --TOOLS--
-DialogFlow - A Google-owned developer of human–computer interaction technologies based on natural language conversations OMDB API - API to fetch details about movies from IMDb Heroku - deploy webhook for dialogflow to use
+-DialogFlow - A Google-owned developer of human–computer interaction technologies based on natural language conversations -OMDB API - API to fetch details about movies from IMDb -Heroku - deploy webhook for dialogflow to use
-Some node.js with express server
+-Some node.js with express server

 ## --HOW TO ABUSE THIS SLAVE--
 Add this line id: @msz4509a